overview components memorymap downloads possibilities contact

 jmp @1@3914

-It is almost a spiritual event working with the ARM processor.
+It is almost a sexual event working with the ARM processor.
 The instruction positionings are fixed at a "word" of four bytes.
 You can randomly disassemble anything as a new word is a new instruction.

 The side effect of this is we can dispense with the actual jump table and use this knowledge to poke a new value directly into the Program Counter, as follows: